satansdeer/satansdeer.github.com/content/legacy-posts/javascript-type-system/index.md

 ### Javascript Is Weakly/Loosely Typed

-__Weakly/Loosely typed__ usually means that Javascript doesn't require you to specify the kind of information will be stored in a variable in advance.
+__Weakly/Loosely typed__ means that Javascript doesn't require you to specify the kind of information will be stored in a variable in advance.
 And that you can assign different types of data to one variable.

 Also, Javascript will try to resolve the type of a variable at run-time and will allow you to make operations with non-matching types by automatically doing type-coercion for you.